Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ---

-By adopting Terraform and Infrastructure as Code practices, organizations can achieve improved agility, scalability, and consistency in managing their infrastructure, leading to faster development cycles, reduced costs, and increased operational efficiency.
+By adopting Terraform and Infrastructure as Code practices, organizations can achieve improved agility, scalability, and consistency in managing infrastructure.